kkdey/CountClust/README.md

 [Kushal K Dey](http://kkdey.github.io/), [Chiaowen Joyce Hsiao](http://jhsiao999.github.io/), [Matthew Stephens](http://stephenslab.uchicago.edu/)

+## Updates

+CountClust version 1.6.1 is now out.
+Check the NEWS file for the updates!.

 ## How to cite

 If you are find CountClust useful, please cite: